 One shouldn’t be shy to ask, “how to be confident?” because social anxiety is not a trivial issue.
-For those who suffer from it, lack of confidence becomes a tremendous tribulation for daily activities.
-Even the most menial and mundane tasks become very daunting and taxing, making life very difficult.
-But it shouldn’t be this way.
+For those who suffer from it, lack of confidence becomes a tremendous burden for daily activities.
+Life can be difficult when even the most simple tasks become menial and mundane.
+It doesn’t have to be this way.

 The importance of being confident in presentations

-In a meeting with conflicting arguments, the participants are much more likely to vote in favor of your notion if you are confident because it would reflect that you take ownership and stand ground for what you claim.
+If you are confident in your argument during a meeting with conflicting arguments, the participants are much more likely to vote in favor of your notion.
+This is because being confident reflects that you take ownership and stand ground for what you claim.

-Being confident in the meeting ensures you get the due credit you deserve.
-If you took the lead on a project and spent all the blood and sweat behind it but gave someone else the opportunity to present it, you might lose credit for it.
-Make sure to be the flag-bearer of the presentation, answer as many questions, and take all the credit for the work you’ve put in.
-The more you are noticed, the greater the chances your career will flourish and grow.
+Being confident in the meeting helps you get the due credit you deserve.
+If you put all the effort into a project but have someone presenting it, you might not get the recognition you deserve.
+Make sure to be the one leading the presentation, answering questions, and take credit when credit is due.
+The more attention you receive, the more likely your career horizon will expand.

 Tips on how to look and sound confident

 For most shy, nervous, and socially anxious people, the mainstay of concern is always centered around how to be confident.
-But you need not fret, as there are efficient ways in which you can be more comfortable in your own skin and seize the moment.
+But you need not fret, there are ways to feel more confident and to take advantage of opportunities.

-Here are a few ways to appear more confident (even if you don’t feel that way)
+Here are a few ways to appear more confident.

 Stand as tall as possible